tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Advanced Pipelining

 When constructing long pipelines like the last one in the code block above, you should build it step by step, testing the output as you go.
+This strategy reduces the possibility of making a mistake.

-I like to use `less -S` to capture and view the output when it takes up many lines
+I like to use `less -S` to capture and view the output when it takes up many lines.
+The `q` key closes the `less` viewer.

 ```
 # here is an example of how to build the really long pipe above, from scratch